 I started my career as a union carpenter in Philadelphia, but I was always fascinated by the medical field.
 I decided to go back to school to become a Registered Nurse.
-I was working at the University of Pennsylvania medical center as a cardiothoracic nurse before deciding to tackle addiction treatment eleven years ago.
+I was working at the University of Pennsylvania medical center as a cardiothoracic nurse before deciding to tackle addiction treatment 11 years ago.

 Is there a particular story or incident that inspired you to get involved in your work with opioid addiction?

 While working in the hospital, I saw the same people coming back time and time again for drug or alcohol overdose.
 They would be revived, leave the hospital and be back the next week.
 I knew there was a better way to treat addiction, but there simply weren’t enough options.
-I made the decision do something about it.
+I made the decision TO do something about it.